 Individuals are constantly generating a wealth of personal data.
 These data contain valuable information about users' creditworthiness and their ability to repay.
-Financial intermediaries, and in particular fintechs, can hence benefit from better access to data.
-Consumers, however, are increasingly concerned that they have lost control over who knows what about them.
+Financial intermediaries, and in particular fintechs, hence stand to gain from better access to data, with benefits to consumers.
+Individuals, however, are increasingly concerned that they have lost control over their personal data.
 They worry about the misuse of the personal information that intermediaries collect.
 Privacy concerns can deter individuals from sharing personal data, slowing down the growth of innovative financial companies and eventually limiting the benefits financial innovation could bring to consumers.
-Regulators hence face a trade-off: effective privacy regulation must protect users' privacy but without negating the benefits obtained from intermediaries' access to data.
+Regulators hence face a trade-off: effective privacy regulation must protect users' privacy without negating the benefits obtained from intermediaries' access to data.

 This paper shows that the 2020 California Consumer Privacy Act is successful in mitigating the trade-off.
 The CCPA's philosophy is to grant consumers control over their data, thereby reducing their privacy concerns.
 In turn, it makes users more willing to share their information.
-Comparing fintechs to banks in counties along both sides of the California border in a difference-in-differences setting shows that the introduction of the CCPA increases fintechs' market share by 2 pp. Further evidence is consistent with fintechs' greater use of alternative data in processing applications, which improves their screening ability and leads to lower interest rates for consumers, and in particular for thin file clients.
+Comparing fintechs to banks in counties along both sides of the California border in a difference-in-differences setting shows that the introduction of the CCPA increases fintechs' market share by 2 pp. Further evidence is consistent with fintechs' greater use of alternative data in processing applications, which improves their screening ability and leads to lower interest rates for consumers, and in particular for traditionally under-served segments of the population.
 Our results have implications for the policy debate on how to regulate the use of personal data.
 They suggest that a privacy protection legislation that enhances users' control over data can protect users privacy while still providing firms with access to data.
 The CCPA can hence be seen as a successful regulatory initiative that holds important lessons for other U.S. states and countries designing or implementing privacy legislation.